Want to learn about the law?

 “Being nice doesn’t mean doing something that could hurt you.”—Lori Legal

-Can you think of a time when you were trying to be nice, but you ended up getting in trouble?
+Can you think of a time when you were trying to be nice but ended up in trouble?

 Explore the Workbook - Coming Soon!